X-Ray Technician Degree and Diploma Program Information

 - Health care management

-X-ray technicians holding a Bachelor of Science in Radiology stand to earn significantly more than their counterparts with associate degrees.
 Because bachelor's degree programs cover a wide-range of areas of interest to the professional radiologist, it gives potential technicians the ability to specialize in specific areas of radiology.
-Their diverse background also makes them well suited for management positions and supervisory roles.
-According to the BLS, radiologic technologists, which includes x-ray technicians, will see about 17% job growth in the period between 2008 and 2018.
-X-ray technicians with 4-year degrees typically earn between $50,000 and $60,000 per year.
+Their backgrounds also make them well-suited for management positions and supervisory roles.

 Related to X-ray Technician Degree